Biblioklept/motion-sickness-helper-2/README.md

 # Motion Sickness Helper 2
-A PAYDAY 2 mod merge removes motion sickness inducing camera effects, name inspired by the [PAYDAY: The Heist mod of the same name](https://modworkshop.net/mod/40746).
+A PAYDAY 2 mod merge that removes motion sickness inducing camera effects.
+Name inspired by the [PAYDAY: The Heist mod of the same name](https://modworkshop.net/mod/40746).

 ## Mods Included
 - [No ADS Breathing Effect](https://modworkshop.net/mod/21246)